-- Jared Hall, Associate Dean at the Affiliated High School of Peking University (accompanied students on the Biosphere Environmental Course in 2013)
+- Jared Hall, Associate Dean at the Affiliated High School of Peking University (accompanied students on Biosphere Course 2013)

 "I learnt that you're never too young to make a difference and if I have an interest in a certain field I ought to take the initiative to search for a suitable organisation.
 However, it also reminded me that when volunteering, the most important aspects are passion and commitment.
 Personally, what set certain entrepreneurs and organisations apart during this trip were their sincerity and love for what they were doing.
 They taught me that if I want to volunteer, i ought to really put in my all and care for the cause."

 - Goh Keyi Chloe, Methodist Girls' School, participant in Social Entrepreneurship 2016

 "It made me consider ever doing jobs in the future that were for social causes, which was something I had never considered before.
 Hearing from the tour guides from Local Alike, the founder of the Akha Ama coffee, as well as the Skillseed staff following us made me realise that helping via organisations was more impactful than I had realised, given that I was always reserved towards the idea as I felt it was helping from a distance”

 - Kathleen Ng Shee Min, Methodist Girls' School, participant in Food for Futures 2016

 - 关颜松妈妈，participant from Creatives x Alternatives 2017

 "I decided to send both of my children, Nicole, who is nineteen and studying in Yale-NUS College, and Nathaniel, who is sixteen and studying in School of the Arts Singapore (SOTA), on the Film For Good programme so as to let them have a different kind of year-end holiday.